-Is The Secret Life of Pets 2 ok for children to see?
-After the original film and that ode to sausage scene – I would only expect some more crude humor to be intertwined.
-But does Illumination take it a little too far for young audiences?
-With a PG rating for “action and rude humor,” you know that these ratings have a huge gray area when it comes to kids (Christopher Robin PG or Incredibles 2 PG?).
+Why is The Secret Life of Pets rated PG?
+With The Secret Life of Pets 2 PG rating for “action and rude humor,” you know that these ratings have a huge gray area when it comes to kids (Christopher Robin PG or Incredibles 2 PG?).
 And after a roller coaster of emotions during the first movie, I was having some doubts as to where the script could go.
 But parents, here’s the full breakdown on whether this movie is safe for kids.
 And no, this one is NOT for all children.

 Violence.
 Well, it’s no fight scene with a bunch of underground angry animals, but it’s about the same level.
 The Secret Life of Pets 2 is about even with the original as far as cartoon violence goes.
 There are a few suspenseful sequences for younger audiences (my 6-year old was jumping into my lap for one) as the action includes a few scary chase scenes, animals with creepy eyes, animal abuse, animals fighting animals (in WWE style), weapons, and some “unsafe” driving involving humans (which may need some explanation to kids as well).
 I would compare the cartoon violence to be about the same as that with the Despicable Me series.